China official says has "substantial" price-fixing evidence against Qualcomm - media

-BEIJING Dec 12 China's top economic planning agency has "substantial evidence" against chipmaker Qualcomm Inc in an antitrust probe, state media on Thursday quoted a senior official at the price regulator as saying.
+BEIJING China's top economic planning agency has "substantial evidence" against chipmaker Qualcomm Inc (QCOM.O) in an antitrust probe, state media on Thursday quoted a senior official at the price regulator as saying.

 The official English-language China Daily attributed the comment to Xu Kunlin, head of the National Development and Reform Commission's (NDRC) anti-price-fixing bureau, in the agency's first public comment on the case.